 Frequently Asked Questions

-TCA recorded a webinar to help you prepare a successful application to be listed on the Texas Touring Roster.
+TCA recorded three short webinars to help you prepare a successful application to be listed on the Texas Touring Roster.
 The webinar goes through the online application in detail as well as the required supporting materials.
-We highly recommend that you watch the recorded webinar provided here.click here to watch the webinar
+We highly recommend that you watch the recorded webinar provided here.

-- A: YES!
-The application form is on the Submittable platform, which will allow you to upload all of your supporting materials online.
-The supporting materials have changed as well: TCA is now requiring a sample technical rider to help evaluators get a sense of artists’ technical needs when touring.
+- A: The application form is on the Submittable platform, which will allow you to upload all of your supporting materials online.

 - Q: I’m on the current Texas Touring Roster.
 Do I still have to apply to be listed on the next roster?

 - A: YES!
 You should submit a full application form and all supporting materials to be considered for the next roster.

 - Q: What’s the first thing I should do before applying?

 - A: This application is very dependent on the audiovisual material submitted along with the application.
 TCA strongly suggests you begin working on a professional quality audiovisual work sample early since it can influence whether or not you are approved to be on the roster.
 All work samples should be taped before a live audience with quality sound, lighting, and clear footage.
 Remember, your audiovisual material is worth 50 points out of 100, so take time to determine your work sample first.
 This part of the application should not be rushed.
 Your audiovisual sample should be uploaded within the application form.
 This general training webinar on making quality videos has some great tips.

 - Q: Why is an audiovisual sample of my performance required?